Lakeland Terrier: Appearance

 The eyes are small and dark colored and of oval shape.
 The nose and pads of the feet are black except in liver colored dogs where the nose and pad coloring will be liver colored.
 Liver colored dogs will have a slightly lighter colored eye.
 The dog will not shed if properly groomed.
 It is suggested that "[r]egular stripping and trimming improves the texture and quality of the coat" and is "necessary to enhance the dog's utilitarian purposes" as well as "enhancing him for the show ring".

 Temperament

 The dogs are friendly, bold, and confident.
-Shyness is very atypical, as is aggressiveness.
-Very intelligent and independent minded, they are quick to learn and easy to train, though Lakelands often exhibit "selective deafness" when their interest level is aroused.
-The Lakeland is quite receptive to crate training.
-As with most terriers, the Lakeland is energetic; daily exercise and playtimes are a must, lest this active dog seek other outlets for their energy, with undesirable results for the owner.
+It is rarely shy and not usually aggressive.
+Very intelligent and independent minded, they are quick to learn and easy to train, though terriers often exhibit "selective deafness" when their interest level is aroused.
+The Lakeland is receptive to crate training.
+As with most terriers, the Lakeland is energetic, and daily exercise is a must.